Nassimah Dindar: Political career

 During the 2008 French cantonal elections, Dindar ran again as a candidate of the UMP, but was placed on the last place on the party list of the outgoing mayor.
 After coalition negotiations, right-wing representatives of the Departmental Council (led by Rene-Paul Victoria) named Jean-Louis Lagourgue as their choice for head of the Council.
 However, a quorum was unable to be organized in time to vote for Lagourgue as the only candidate, necessitating a candidate who could command majority support among council members.
 Dindar was able to use the support of the UMP, MoDem, Communist Party of Réunion and the Socialist Party to be re-elected as head of the Departmental Council.

 Re-elected in 2011 with two-thirds of the votes in her district, Dindar announced plans to run in the 2012 French legislative election for Réunion's 1st constituency in the National Assembly.
 She rejoined the Democratic Movement and supported their leader François Bayrou in the presidential election.
 Calling her candidacy "Centre for France", she beat her former opponent René-Paul Victoria by 264 votes to make it to the second round of voting.
 In the second round, she faced Socialist Party candidate, Ericka Bareigts, in the constituency's first election between two female candidates.
 Bareigts beat Dindar in the second round, 19,611 to 15,937.

 In the 2015 local elections, she was re-elected in the first round for Canton Saint-Denis..
 Elle conserve la tête du conseil départemental malgré le changement de majorité.

 She was elected as a Senator representing Reunion in the 2017 French Senate election..

 Despite the law regarding dual mandates requiring officials to resign from departmental functions to accept a national position, Dindar filed an appeal with the Constitutional Council to try and extend her mandate as President of the Departmental Council.
-This appeal was rejected on 1 December, 2017, and she resigned her position on 18 December.
+This appeal was rejected on 1 December 2017, and she resigned her position on 18 December.

 Controversies

-Terre Rouge Affair
+Terre Rouge

 In June 2016, Dindar was sentenced to three years probation, a six months suspended sentence in prison and a fine of 30,000 Euro for a hiring discrimination case.
 She was released on appeal in March 2017.
 The case is still being tried in appeals.

-Controversy around the Parisian Regional Office
+Parisian Regional Office

 On 6 December 2018, Nassimah Dindar was called to the local magistrate for a hearing on the management of the Paris office of the Regional Council of Réunion, which was criticized by the Regional Chamber of Accounts, an auditor of Regional finances.

 An investigation by Le Quotidien de La Reunion said the office was suspected of financial mismanagement, tax evasion, erratic management, and "hiring out of any regulatory framework".

 The judicial proceedings found that the regional office "seemed particularly questionable", according to the findings of the CRC.

 In 2012, the council invested over six-million Euro in a six-floor, 700m² building in the Marais.
 The fourth floor of the building included a private apartment used by Dindar and her associates, allegedly to avoid accommodation costs.